H3LP3RS/HELP/README.md

 Once the app is downloaded the users can sign in and fill in their information:
 - sign in with Google or anonymously.
-- Fill up their medical information, containing useful information in case of emergency like blood type, allergy or current Treatment.
+- Fill in their medical information, containing useful information in case of an emergency like blood type, allergy, or their current treatment.
 - Add  an emergency contact to call in case of emergency.
 - Add their medical skills and the medicine they carry with them.